CellAssembly/OpenScope_alignment_code/README.md

 The code and example herein are created to help OpenScope proposals to align their stimuli.

-Two scripts are used that recycle functions from the Allen Institute Brain Observatory pipeline code.
+Three scripts are used that recycle functions from the Allen Institute Brain Observatory pipeline code.
 Users will only need run: create_stimulus_df.py

 This script will load two files, a pickle file and a sync.h5 which are from a real pilot for another